lfenzo/lfenzo.github.io/content/projects/data-science/machine-learning/inmet-solar-sao-paulo.md

 ## Objective

-The main objective of this project was to use Machine Learning techniques to train models in order to predict solar radiation intensity, which can in turn be used to estimate the electric energy yeld from solar panel module.
-The following sections
+The main objective of this project was to **use Machine Learning techniques to predict solar radiation intensity**, which can in turn be used to estimate the electric energy yeld from solar panel module.
+As this project was developed other sub-objectives were also divised to address this objective such as obtainig a data source, preprocessing the data and other operations related to training and testing of the methods.
+The sections to come highlight the work conducted in this project.

 ## Data

 ### Data Source

-To achive the goal stablished in the section above, the dataset had to posses a set of certain characteristics such as 1) contain the solar radiation variable, 2) hourly (or finer) record granularity and 3) contain measures of meteorological variables in multiple locations.
+To achive the goal stablished in the section above, the dataset needed set of certain characteristics such as 1) contain the solar radiation variable, 2) hourly (or finer) record granularity and 3) contain measures of meteorological variables in multiple locations.

 When this project was developed the only data source available with such attributes was provided by the Brazillian National Institute of Meteorology (INMET) through its [website](https://portal.inmet.gov.br/).
 The data, provided free of charge, is collected through several meteorological stations across the country on an hourly basis and transmitted to INMET for processing and storage.
 In order to limit the scope, only stations from the State of São Paulo, totallying 56 data collection sites, were seleted with **records ranging from January 2001 to July 2021**.
 The meteorological variables collected as well as the location of each meteorological station are shown below.